Hakon/netaxept/README.md

     service.sale <transaction id>, <amount in cents>

-The response is `true` if it was successful and an Exception (mentioned under _General_) if unsuccessful.
+The method returns if it was successful and raises an Exception (mentioned under _General_) if unsuccessful.

 Congratulations, you have processed a payment.